keebio/keebio-docs/docs/iris-rev3-build-guide.md

 Solder the encoder onto the PCB:
 ![](./assets/images/iris-rev4/IMG_3642.JPG)

-## Add switches to switch plate and solder
+## Add switches

-:::caution For Kailh Box and Kailh Choc Switches - Install LEDs before this step For Kailh Box and Kailh Choc switches, there is no cutout to insert in-switch LEDs through, so the LEDs must be added first.
-Skip to the LED installation step and then come back to this step of switch installation.
+:::note FOR KALIH BOX AND KAILH CHOC SWITCHES - INSTALL LEDS BEFORE THIS STEP For Kailh Box and Kailh Choc switches, there is no cutout to insert in-switch LEDs through, so the LEDs must be added first.
+Skip to the [LED installation step](iris-rev3-build-guide#solder-in-switch-leds) and then come back to this step of switch installation.
 :::

 Add switches into the switch plate.
 It's a good idea to add switches to the corners first and then solder them before installing the rest of them: